ksiddana/ksiddana.github.io/_posts/2016-01-31-Module-Exports-Node.md

 }
 {% endhighlight %}

 Now to load the mathFunctions.js module into another module we can use the `require` statement.
-So for instance if we wanted to use add2 in another file we would write the following code.
+So for instance if we wanted to use add in another file we could simply require the file and assign it to a variable.

 {% highlight javascript %}
 // function2.js